SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Debate feels like a college class where you're one random person lost among the masses.
 - I think the most important principle to keep in mind as a senior, is to **give individual attention to every participant**.
 - Not everyone approaches you themselves to ask for personal feedback, so you need to find a way to have one on one interactions with everyone.
 - Make people feel valued, make people feel that they made a difference by being there.
-Because very often people do feel left out and like they don't belong.
+Because very often people do feel left out and feel like they don't belong.
 - Everyone belongs, so make sure they do feel that they belong.
 - The one-on-one interaction could be about anything, doesn't have to be about feedback on their speech, but whatever they feel about everything.
-- The feeling of having ties to the community is what really fosters loyalty and makes people excited to come to the Debsoc.
+- Having ties to the community is what really fosters loyalty and makes people excited to come to the Debsoc.

 You will be quite busy as an organizer and a judge, and when OA preparation time consumes you, it's hard to give people individual attention.
-At that moment, it's very important to tell people, to cross over, shake hands, and chill.
+At that moment, it's very important to tell at least people, to cross over, shake hands, and chill.
 - It's detrimental if people are sitting in their own seats scrolling their phones during your OA prep time.
 - When people cross over, conversation on the debate usually gets going.
 There are unresponded POIs and other thoughts on the debate that people are often bursting to say.
 - This initial conversation gets the community vibe started, and freshers usually carry the conversation themselves after that.